Transition to Gastroenterology Nursing Practice

 Maureen has been an educator in Endoscopy for over 10 years and was a GI Endoscopy Manager for over 18 years.
 She is responsible for overseeing orientation for Endoscopy technicians and nurses for inpatient and ambulatory.
 Maureen has participated in the Preceptor Development program for three years with other Educators at her facility.
 She collaborated with Endoscopy Management Team Leads in improving their orientation plan for new staff.

-The Society of Gastroenterology Nurses and Associates, Inc., is accredited as a provider of Continuing Nursing Education by the American Nurses Credentialing Center's Commission on Accreditation.
+The Society of Gastroenterology Nurses and Associates, Inc., is accredited as a provider of nursing continuing professional developmenht by the American Nurses Credentialing Center's Commission on Accreditation.
 This course is worth 4.25 contact hour(s).
 Contact hour(s) expire on 3/29/2022.

 ABCGN: According to the criteria of the American Board of Certification for Gastroenterology Nurses (ABCGN), 3.67 hour(s) earned in this activity are considered GI Specific for the purpose of recertification by contact hours through the ABCGN.
 Contact Hour(s) Expiration: 4/6/2023